 A woman began whimpering.

-I felt panicked.
-I didn't know what to do. it was too late to fight back and to what end. where would I flee to if i could escape this situation.
+The sounds of fear sparked panic within me.
+I did not know what to do.
+It was too late to fight back.
+And to what end? where would I flee to if i could escape this situation.
 Someone from the company would come for me.
+This had to be a mistake.

-I started to wonder how I got in this situation.
-Locked to a bench in a small room with 7 others, a black bag over my head.
-I thought, it certainly can’t be normal procedure for people to be treated like this.
+How did I end up in this situation?
+Locked to a bench in a small room with 7 other people, a black bag over my head.
+I thought, it certainly cannot be normal procedure for people to be treated like this.
 My mind raced through possibilities.
-I didn't know what to expect.
+I did not know what to expect.

-I assumed we were in the hands of the Taiwanese government.
+My assumption was that we were in the hands of the Taiwanese government.
 I thought that my employer would arrive soon and get me out of here.
-A little later, I was not so sure about either assumption.
+As time passed, I less sure about either assumption.

-I kept thinking that I stepped right into this situation without a fight.
+I was thinking about how I stepped right into this situation without a fight.
 I realized that I would not have been able to change any of it unless I did not enter the airport to get on the plane in the first place.
 From that moment I stepped into the Chicago airport security line, I have been a prisoner of whatever this is.
 From the moment I entered security screening, I experienced increasing threats, if I stepped out of line, or asked any questions.
-I saw another person in the security line try to leave and they threatened her with arrest if she did not proceed through the security checkpoint.
+I saw another person in the security line try to leave, and they threatened her with arrest, if she did not proceed through the security checkpoint.

 I started to realize that we have all been living like this for some time.
 Trapped in a sort of system that takes us through processes and protocols which we take for granted.
-Searched, photographed, watched, and coerced.
-Everything we do is monitored by someone.
+All of which are potentially harmful to us.
+We are searched, photographed, watched, and coerced.
+Everything we do in public spaces is monitored by someone.
 We can be diverted at any point in our lives into isolated confinement.
-A black bag put over our heads.
+A black bag put over our head, and led away in chains.

 Looking back, it seems almost designed intentionally to allow for authorities to divert us into situations where we are isolated, alone, confused, and scared.
 Like putting a cat in a bag or pinching the ear of a bull, the process is designed to make us complacent, and afraid to struggle.